oleksandr-troitskyi/sudoku-check/Readme.md

 Imagine we were working together and you were expected to solve this task in the time you stated, so be honest ;-)

 #### Solution
-**Functional tests started to be green in 1 hours 39 minutes - counting from creating notes on paper.
+**Functional tests started to be green in 1 hour 39 minutes - counting from creating notes on paper.
 After that I spend about 30 minutes to clear code a bit with fixing it if any test fails after changes.
 I did not do all this stuff in a rush.
 You need PHP 7.4 and run `composer install` inside project folder if you want to run `tests`.**